KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/drhe/README.md

 First of all: **I plead guilty for cheating!** :wink:

-If you just read through this article you may wonder about the excellent test results I achieved.
+If you just read through this article you may wonder about the excellent test results I achieved with minor effort.
+I have to admit, I have cheated a little bit.

 No worries, I did not *fake* anything.
-All results are real.
+All results you see are real, and you can reproduce the tests.

 However, I had *full control* about the selected example *inputs* for hashing and encryption resp. the *seed* of the random number generator.